1. HOME

 About the printable impromptu speech outlines

-Along with examples of each impromptu speech outline structure there's a link to a blank printable.
+Along with examples to illustrate each impromptu speech outline structure there's a link to a blank printable.
 There are seven of them: one for each pattern.
 They are there for you to use as a guide.
 You'll find the links for them below the example outlines.

 Each outline has the same four step format.